sigurdskatvedt/drainage_lines/README.md

 # Drainage Channel Analysis Workflow Optimization

 This project evaluates and optimizes common drainage channel analysis workflows for Norwegian terrain using free and open-source Geographic Information Systems (GIS).
-Specifically, it uses QGIS and SAGA GIS within a Docker environment to assess and improve the accuracy and efficiency of current methodologies.
+Specifically, it uses QGIS, WhiteboxTools and SAGA GIS within a Docker environment to assess and improve the accuracy and efficiency of current methodologies.

 ## Project Overview